zhongzhou1/dPantherAzureTranslate/README.md

 ![texttospeech](https://github.com/zhongzhou1/dPantherAzureTranslate/blob/master/Pictures/texttospeech.png)

 In this project, we used **RecognizeOnceAsync()** method to start speech recognition, this method returns only a single utterance, please use **StartContinuousRecognitionAsync()** method for long-running multi-utterance recognition.

+### textFinalTest
+You can find all codes in the **translatorAPIs.html**

+1. Replace the string key at line32 **"Ocp-Apim-Subscription-Key": "key"** with Azure Translator Text API key.
+2. Open .html file, then you can input text and select target language then click translate button to translate.

+In this case we use "English","Chinese","Spanish" as default translate languages, you can also find more language support for Translator Text API: https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support